open-telemetry/opentelemetry-go-contrib/design/0000-launcher.md

 }
 ```

-Or, with headers set directly in code:
+Alternatively, to set the Honeycomb API key directly in code:

 ```go
 import (